Matin-Rasoulzad/Article-Summarization-Using-1DConv/README.md

 Node.JS Chat
 ============

-This project is an Article Skimmer and Summarizer, specifically trained on PUBMED's dataset of 20,000 RCT (Randomized Controlled Trial) articles.
+This project is an Article Skimmer and Summarizer, specifically trained on 20,000 RCT (Randomized Controlled Trial) articles on PUBMED(https://pubmed.ncbi.nlm.nih.gov).
 It has been developed using a `1D Convolutional Neural Network (CNN)`.
 In the future, we plan to incorporate additional advanced neural networks to enhance its functionality and performance.

 ![picture1](https://github.com/Matin-Rasoulzad/Article-Summarization-Using-NLP/blob/main/Documents/Artboard.png)